Don Branigan: Politics

 He ran three times for election to the Yukon Territorial Council, losing in the 1970 election to Norman Chamberlist and in the 1974 election to Willard Phelps.
 He filed a petition against Phelps' election on conflict of interest grounds, which resulted in Phelps' election being voided in 1975.
 He then ran in the by-election to succeed Phelps, but lost to Walt Lengerke.

 He served as mayor of Whitehorse from 1979 to 1982, and from 1984 to 1991.
 As mayor, he was noted for some quirky ideas, such as suggesting that Whitehorse handle its sewage treatment needs by building a large ultrasonic blaster, and having a pyramid built over the council chambers at Whitehorse City Hall as a spiritual conduit, but was also highly regarded for his practical focus on economic development in the Yukon — in particular, he frequently called attention to the fact that the territory's wealth of natural resources offered it many opportunities to become more economically self-sufficient by expanding into manufacturing industries.

 He ran twice in the electoral district of Whitehorse North Centre for the Legislative Assembly of Yukon, as an independent candidate in the 1982 territorial election and as a Yukon Liberal Party candidate in the 1989 territorial election.
 Federally, he ran as a Liberal candidate for Yukon in the 1972 election, the 1987 by-election resulting from the retirement of Erik Nielsen and the 1993 election, and as an independent candidate in the 1997 election.
 He did not win any of the elections to the higher offices.

-Upon his retirement as a medical doctor, he moved to Carcross where he died on June 27, 1999 after a collapsing from a heart attack.
+Upon his retirement as a medical doctor, he moved to Carcross where he died on June 27, 1999, after collapsing from a heart attack.